ZEISS-PiWeb/PiWeb-Api/_pages/SDK/v6.0/022-basics/0224-basics-rawdata.md

 {% highlight csharp %}
 //var additionalDataInformation as above

-//Get the RawDataInformation object (the first entry in our case) var informationAboutSampleFile = additionalDataInformation.First();
+//Get the RawDataInformationDto object (the first entry in our case) var informationAboutSampleFile = additionalDataInformation.First();

 //Fetch the file using the correct RawDataInformation